 #6 Boat Down the River

 The Thu Bon River runs right through the center of town.
-You can rent a boat for a short 15-min ride and view the city from the water.
+You can rent a boat for a short 15-min ride and view the city from the water or go on a basket boat ride.
 If you go during the day you can see the fishermen cast their nets wide into the river or you can go during sunset and watch as lanterns begin to light up the water’s edge.

 #7 Shop at the Central Market